Cesir72/Cesir72/README.md

 -  🤝 I’m looking for help with Development front-end proyects & Manual Testing

--  📫 How to reach me linkedin profile
+-  📫 How to reach me e-mail:chechare71@gmail.com

 - 😄 Pronouns: Chechare

 - ⚡ Fun fact: Do you know how I started in the field of informatics in general?
 Well, let me tell you.
 It all began with an in-person course in 2015 focused on Siemens automata.
 The course specifically covered the development of products related to industrial automation systems

+- 💥How to reach me linkedin profile:
-- 💥Connect with me: César Sánchez Martín https://linkedin.com/in/césarsánchezmartín
+-  César Sánchez Martín https://linkedin.com/in/césarsánchezmartín

 💬 Ask me about Anything